Man gets life sentence in 2018 killing of Mollie Tibbetts

 Judge Joel Yates sentenced Cristhian Bahena Rivera to life without the possibility of parole, the mandatory sentence for first-degree murder in Iowa, which does not have the death penalty.
 The 27-year-old former farmhand, who testified that he came to the U.S. illegally from Mexico as a teenager, has been jailed since his arrest in August 2018.

+Yates pointedly rejected defense claims that others had been involved in the crime.

+“Mr. Bahena Rivera, you and you alone forever changed the lives of those who loved Mollie Tibbetts,” he said.

-The sentence caps a case that inflamed anger over illegal immigration, fueled fears about random violence against solo female joggers, and took several noteworthy twists during and after Bahena Rivera’s trial in May.
+The sentence caps a case that inflamed anger over illegal immigration, fueled fears about random violence against solo female runners, and took several noteworthy twists during and after Bahena Rivera’s trial in May.

-At the center of the case was Tibbetts, 20, who was remembered as a kind and bright young woman who was quick to help others and planned a career in child psychology.
+Tibbetts, 20, was remembered as a kind and bright young woman who was quick to help others and planned a career in child psychology.

+Her mother, Laura Calderwood, addressed Bahena Rivera in a victim impact statement read by a representative to the court.

+“Mollie was a young woman who simply wanted to go for a quiet run on the evening of July 18 and you chose to violently and sadistically end that life,” she wrote.

+She told Bahena Rivera that the killing caused Hispanic workers to flee the area in fear, prevented Mollie’s boyfriend from ever being able to give her the engagement ring he had purchased, and meant her father would never walk his only daughter down the aisle.

+“Because of your actions Mr. Rivera, I will never get to see my daughter become a mother,” Calderwood said.

-She vanished on a rural road outside her hometown of Brooklyn, Iowa, population 1,700, while out for one of her near-daily runs on July 18, 2018.
+Tibbetts vanished on a rural road outside her hometown of Brooklyn, Iowa, population 1,700, while out for one of her near-daily runs on July 18, 2018.
 Bahena Rivera led investigators to her body a month later.

 Family members and co-workers feared something was wrong when Tibbetts did not show up for her summer job at a daycare the next morning.

 Hundreds of volunteers and law enforcement officers searched for her for weeks but came up empty.
-Investigators say they began focusing on Bahena Rivera, who worked under an alias at a nearby dairy farm, after finding a homeowner’s surveillance video showing his Chevy Malibu appearing to repeatedly drive past Tibbetts while she ran.
+Investigators began focusing on Bahena Rivera, who worked under an alias at a nearby dairy farm, after finding a homeowner’s surveillance video appearing to show his Chevy Malibu repeatedly driving past Tibbetts while she ran.

 After a lengthy interrogation, Bahena Rivera led authorities to a field where he had buried Tibbetts’ body under leaves and stalks.
 Only her bright running shoes were visible.
 An autopsy found she had been stabbed several times.